edHelper.com

 1 How much money does it take to build a railroad across a nation?
 Actually, no one knew the answer to that question.
 But it became clear that it would be a staggering amount.
 Something had to be done to help railroad companies get the road built.
 In 1864, Congress reworked the Pacific Railroad Act.
 To some, it seemed that they had given away the nation to fund the railroad.

 2 Among other things, the government gave the railroad companies more land.
-The CP and UP would now own about 12,800 acres per square mile along the track.
-They would also own mineral rights on the land.
+The Central Pacific and Union Pacific would now own about 12,800 acres for every mile of track laid.
+They would also own mineral rights on that land.
 All this would help the companies raise capital to pay the enormous costs of construction.

 3 With the Railroad Act's new provisions, big money men saw the railroad as a good place to make more money.
 Four men immediately joined the Central Pacific.
 Collis Huntington, Mark Hopkins, Leland Stanford, and Charles Crocker were known as the "Big Four."
 They became the directors of the CP.
 Their philosophy was simple.
 They wanted to make as much money for themselves as possible.